chenhengwei1999/ISSPA/docs/source/appendix/pavs_user_manual.rst

 As soon as you have connected to the terminal inside the vehicle, you can start some programs to run the vehicle.

 Multi-machine Communication
 ---------------------------

-This section elaborates on the implementation of multi-machine communication, particularly between a `Local Computer` (personal computer) and `PAVS` (Physical Agents Vehicle Small).
+We elaborate on the implementation of multi-machine communication, particularly between a `Local Computer` (personal computer) and `PAVS` (Physical Agents Vehicle Small).
 For example, control instructions sent from the local terminal are received and executed by the vehicle.

 Environments Description
 ________________________

-Suppose the ip of your Local Computer and PAVS are as follows,
+Suppose the IP of your Local Computer and PAVS are as follows,

 .. code-block:: bash

     192.168.1.27    # Local Computer
     192.168.1.101   # PAVS

 Settings
 ________

-Describe how to set up multi-machine communication through based on above environments description.
+We now describe how to set up multi-machine communication based on the above scenario.
 The main idea is to define the master nodes and hostnames of the PAVS and the local computer.

 **Set PAVS**

 .. code-block:: bash

-    export ROS_MASTER_URI=http://192.168.1.101:11311    # PAVS ip
+    export ROS_MASTER_URI=http://192.168.1.101:11311    # PAVS IP
-    export ROS_HOSTNAME=192.168.1.101                   # PAVS ip
+    export ROS_HOSTNAME=192.168.1.101                   # PAVS IP

 .. note::

-    The `ROS_MASTER_URI` is ip of **PAVS**, and the ip of `ROS_HOSTNAME` is **PAVS**.
+    The `ROS_MASTER_URI` refers to the IP of **PAVS**, and also `ROS_HOSTNAME` uses the IP of **PAVS**.

 **Set Local Computer**

 .. code-block:: bash

-    export ROS_MASTER_URI=http://192.168.1.101:11311    # PAVS ip
+    export ROS_MASTER_URI=http://192.168.1.101:11311    # PAVS IP
-    export ROS_HOSTNAME=192.168.1.27                    # Local Computer ip
+    export ROS_HOSTNAME=192.168.1.27                    # Local Computer IP

 .. note::

-    The `ROS_MASTER_URI` is ip of **PAVS**, and the ip of `ROS_HOSTNAME` is **Local Computer**.
+    The `ROS_MASTER_URI` refers again to the IP of **PAVS**, but now the IP in `ROS_HOSTNAME` is the one of the **Local Computer**.

 Validation
 __________

-This section will verify the correctness of the settings described above and demonstrate the results of multi-machine communication.
+We will verify the correctness of the settings described above and demonstrate the results of multi-machine communication.

 **PAVS**